lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 }
 ```

 Contains an array of addresses, that have some permission set.
 This is mainly useful for interfaces to know which address holds which permissions.

+Note that **this data key is OPTIONAL**.
+It is not necessary to add a controller under this data key if setting a new controller under [`AddressPermissions:Permissions:<address>`](#addresspermissionspermissionsaddress)

 For more information about how to access each index of the `AddressPermissions[]` array, see: [ERC725Y JSON Schema > `keyType` `Array`](./LSP-2-ERC725YJSONSchema.md#array)